 Commit plenty of practice and make note of every session you compete in so you can measure how well you can keep up with the lighter drivers around you.
 Memorize maps of new kart tracks and give it your all!

-Sliding = The No-Go Zone
+4. Sliding Is The No-Go Zone

 This is a general warning as well as a big one for heavier drivers out there.
 No matter who you speak to, go-kart drivers will always tell you that sliding your kart, while cool, isn’t fast nor competitive.